DLR-RM/stable-baselines3/docs/guide/examples.md

 eval_env = make_vec_env(env_id, n_envs=n_eval_envs, seed=0,
                         env_kwargs={'g':0.7})

-# Create callback that evaluates agent for 5 episodes every 500 training environment steps.
+# Create a callback that evaluates an agent for 5 episodes every 500 training environment steps.
 # When using multiple training environments, agent will be evaluated every
 # eval_freq calls to train_env.step(), thus it will be evaluated every
 # (eval_freq * n_envs) training steps.
 See EvalCallback doc for more information.